Which of the following is a principle of internal control as defi... | Study Prep in Pearson+

 Understand the concept of internal control: Internal control refers to the processes and procedures implemented by an organization to ensure the reliability of financial reporting, compliance with laws and regulations, and the effectiveness and efficiency of operations.

-Learn the five components of internal control: These include (1) Control Environment, (2) Risk Assessment, (3) Control Activities, (4) Information and Communication, and (5) Monitoring Activities.
+Learn about the five components of internal control: These include Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring Activities.
+Each component plays a critical role in maintaining effective internal controls.

-Focus on the principle of 'Establishing Responsibility': This principle involves assigning specific tasks and responsibilities to individuals to ensure accountability and prevent errors or fraud.
-For example, designating one person to handle cash receipts ensures clear accountability.
+Focus on the principle of 'Segregation of Duties': Segregation of duties is a key control activity that involves dividing responsibilities among different individuals to reduce the risk of errors or fraud.
+For example, the person responsible for recording transactions should not be the same person responsible for authorizing or reconciling them.

-Compare the options provided: Evaluate each option against the principles of internal control.
-'Maximizing net income,' 'Consolidating financial statements,' and 'Recording transactions only at year-end' are not principles of internal control.
-'Establishing responsibility' aligns directly with the principles of internal control.
+Evaluate the options provided in the question: 'Maximizing net income,' 'Increasing sales revenue,' and 'Reducing tax liability' are not principles of internal control.
+These are business objectives or financial goals, not control activities.

-Conclude that 'Establishing Responsibility' is the correct answer because it is a fundamental principle of internal control that ensures accountability and proper management of tasks within an organization.
+Conclude that 'Segregation of Duties' is the correct answer: It is a recognized principle of internal control that aligns with the five components and helps ensure the integrity of financial processes.

 Watch next